veleialei/C--UCLA-RoboBlast/README.md

 #### Example 2

-If we need show the page number, we should add them without aria-label and between previous and next label.
+If we need showpage numbers, we should add them without aria-label and between previous and next label.

 ![alt text](http://i.imgur.com/EFEliiZ.png "Logo Title Text 1")